Mattral/Supercharge-Your-Blog-Posts-Automatically-with-LangChain-and-Google-Search/README.md

 First we generate candidate search queries from the selected paragraph that we want to expand.
 The queries are then used to extract relevant documents using a search engine (e.g. Bing or Google Search), which are the split into small chunks.
 We then compute embeddings of these chunks and save chunks and embeddings in a Deep Lake dataset.
 Last, the most similar chunks to the paragraph that we want to expand are retrieved from Deep Lake, and used in a prompt to expand the paragraph with further knowledge.

 Remember to install the required packages with the following command: pip install langchain==0.0.208 deeplake openai==0.27.8 tiktoken.
-Refer to the course introduction if you are looking for the specific versions we used to write the codes in this repo.
 Additionally, install the newspaper3k package with version 0.2.8.

 ```
 !pip install -q newspaper3k==0.2.8 python-dotenv